-Roofing including roof space

-Repair category 2
+Repair category 2 Notes Typical weathering is evident to tilework, which appears original.

-Notes Weathering is evident to tilework, which is along older lines.
-There are also areas of weathered cement fill below ridge/hip tiles.
-Ongoing maintenance and repairs should be anticipated.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+There was however no evidence of any staining within the roof space to suggest water penetration.
+Ongoing maintenance and repairs should be anticipated to the valley section.
+A roofing contractor will be able to advise further on the condition and life expectancy of the roof coverings, as well as on the costs for any repairs/replacement works.
+The access hatch to the roof space may contain asbestos based materials.
+See